JanNoszczyk/cline_agent/memory-bank/systemPatterns.md

 *   **Dependency Injection (Implicit):** `extension.ts` injects dependencies into `GrpcBridge`.
 *   **Message Interception (Wrapper/Decorator):** `GrpcBridge` wraps `Controller.postMessageToWebview`.
 The wrapper uses the `taskId` provided in the message call to look up the `clientId` in `clientTaskMap` and route accordingly.
 *   **State Management:** `GrpcBridge` maintains the `clientId`-to-`Task` mapping, with cleanup handled via the `onDispose` listener.
-*   **Strictly Passive Interface (Pull-Based Interaction):** The gRPC client interaction model MUST strictly mirror the webview's pull-based model.
-The `GrpcBridge` acts solely as a passive interface.
-It MUST NOT initiate actions or modify internal `Task` state directly.
-It only provides input back to the `Task` (via `handleWebviewAskResponse`) when, and only when, the `Task` is explicitly waiting for input via an `ask()` call.
-Unsolicited inputs or attempts to trigger internal actions are forbidden.
+*   **Passive Interface (Primarily Pull-Based Interaction):** The gRPC client interaction model largely mirrors the webview's pull-based model.
+The `GrpcBridge` acts as a passive interface for most operations.
+It does not initiate actions or modify internal `Task` state directly, except for relaying inputs.
+User input via `sendUserInput` can now be processed by the `Task` even if it's not in an explicit `ask()` state, by calling `task.handleWebviewAskResponse("messageResponse", ...)`.
+Other interactions like `submitAskResponse` still align with the task waiting for a specific response.
 *   **Protobuf Structure Mirroring:** The Protobuf message definitions (especially those related to `WebviewMessage` payloads like `AskPayload`, `SayPayload`, etc.) MUST precisely mirror the structure and types defined in `src/shared/WebviewMessage.ts`.
 This ensures consistency and simplifies the mapping layer (`grpc-mapper.ts`).

 ## 4. Data Flow Summary